RBI mandates kill switch for bank AI models

 What happened

 According to The Economic Times, the Reserve Bank of India released a draft model risk framework for banks and financial entities that mandates implementation of a "kill switch" for AI models to allow immediate shutdown in case of errors.
-The Economic Times reports the draft also requires documented human oversight, disclosure to customers when AI influences decisions, and controls for risks arising from third-party AI providers.
-The Economic Times further reports the draft assigns board-level accountability and prescribes a risk-based approach to model oversight.
+A June 24, 2026 Business Standard report confirms the draft - formally titled "Guidance on Regulatory Principles for Model Risk Management" (MRMF) - requires a board-approved framework covering all models including AI/ML, whether developed internally or sourced from third parties.
+The draft also mandates documented human oversight, disclosure to customers when AI influences decisions, and controls for risks arising from third-party AI providers.
+Board-level accountability is assigned, and the Risk Management Committee of the Board (RMCB) must review validation reports of high-risk models before deployment.

 Industry context